orendinur/react-fsm/README.md

 # Books

-a website dedicated to books of various genres.
+A website dedicated to books of various genres.

 This app was created using React + Vite.